 He held his first exhibition in the United States in 1899, and his art applied the new shin-hanga method, which was western art techniques combined with traditional ukiyo-e.
 In 1925 Yoshida opened a studio and quickly became one of the world’s most well known modern Japanese woodblock artists.
 His work often featured non-Japanese themes as he regularly traveled internationally and loved creating woodblock prints of the places he visited.

 It seems as if Word War II changed him because of his inability to create any art since the end of the war.
 He did attempt to create one last series of prints entitled “One Hundred Views of the World,” but he, unfortunately, passed away before its completion.

 Kawase Hasui (1883-1957)

-He had an interest in art from a young age but his parents expected him to take over the family wholesaling business.
-This never materialized for reasons unknown but some suggest the family business went bankrupt while others say that Hasui’s brother in law took the responsibility upon himself.
-Either way, this freed him up to pursue his much-desired art career.
+He had an interest in art from a young age, but his parents expected him to take over the family wholesaling business.
+For unknown reasons, this never materialized, but some suggest the family business went bankrupt while others say that Hasui’s brother in law took the responsibility upon himself.
+Nevertheless, this freed him up to pursue his much-desired art career.

-Kawase Hasui applied to learn from Kiyokata Kaburagi, who was a highly respected artist and member of the Imperial Fine Art Academy, but was denied and instead spent the following 2 years learning the ways of Western art from Okada Saburosuke.
-Afterward, he reapplied with Kiyokata Kaburagi and got accepted.
+Kawase Hasui applied to learn from Kiyokata Kaburagi, who was a highly respected artist and member of the Imperial Fine Art Academy but was denied and instead spent the following two years learning the ways of Western art from Okada Saburosuke.
+Afterward, he applied to Kiyokata Kaburagi once again and got accepted.